Hammad1007/Hammad1007/README.md

 Figma
 Canva
 ```
-For my work, you can visit my portfolio [Hammad Rashid Portfolio](https://hammadrashidportfolio.dorik.io) or you can view my work on my linkedin profile as well.
+For my work, you can visit my portfolio [Hammad Rashid Portfolio](https://hammadrashidportfolio.dorik.io).

 ### As a Content Writer, I am fluent with
 ***